jose-elias-alvarez/obsidian-on-this-day/README.md

 3. If you've enabled image previews, the first image in the note is not shown, since it's already displayed in the preview.

+- If you change your daily notes core plugin settings (date format / new file location), make sure to restart Obsidian.

 ## Credits

 - [Day One](https://dayoneapp.com) for the original idea